 Because Android as an operating system is open source, there are even "mods" of Android like CyanogenMod or Paranoid Android.
 In general, it gives developers deeper access into the operating system itself.
 For example, a couple of years ago, there was a proliferation of homescreen replacements including Facebook Home or Aviate, which was later purchased by Yahoo.
 We've also built apps in the past that needed to run on rugged hardware with custom ROM.
 These are just some of the reasons why certain apps may only be able to be on Android.

 Over time, iOS has been able to penetrate the workplace, supplanting Blackberry in particular as a top option for enterprise-wide deployment.
 Along with other barriers for enterprise adoption, the more locked-down iOS compared to "open" Android has helped push iOS to be known as the more secure option.
 MDM providers have more sophisticated tools for managing iOS devices and apps.
 Apple also has had a number of programs for some time (versus Android starting to support that in version 5.0), that are focused on businesses, including the iOS Developer Enterprise Program and its Volume Purchase Program.
 Last year Apple also announced a partnership with IBM for mobile enterprise apps.

 It's at least worth mentioning the absolute dominance of iOS in the tablet market, especially for business users.
 While tablet sales may have slowed, you'll be hard pressed to find an Android tablet in a meeting room or on the desk of any executive.
 Anecdotally, only fairly technical people seem to have Android tablets.
 It's not uncommon that someone may have an Android smartphone but use an iPad as their preferred tablet.

-Our general advice is to start with the iOS platform first.
-Further, many apps should first launch on the iPhone itself.
-The reasons typically are driven by demographics, cost, and speed to market.
+Many apps wind up launching on the iPhone first due to their target demographics.
 Additionally, during the first stages of any app, there should be a significant amount of learning about what's working and what's not working.
 Trying to apply all that learning across two platforms is time and cost prohibitive.